Search for a tool

 What is Burrows–Wheeler Transform?
 (Definition)

-The Burrows-Wheeler Transform (BWT) is a technique for rearranging/reorganizing characters in a text message.
-Mainly used in data compression, BWT is a prior processing which tends to bring identical characters together, this proximity then allows increased compression (for example by RLE coding).
+The Burrows-Wheeler transform (BWT) is a technique for rearranging/reordering characters in a text message.
+Mainly used in data compression, BWT tends to bring identical characters closer together, this property is used as a pre-processing that then allows for further compression (e.g. by RLE coding).

 How to encrypt using BWT cipher?